CartoDB/documentation/app/content/analytics-toolbox-bigquery/guides/running-queries-from-builder.md

 The Analytics Toolbox functions are available from the `carto-un` and `carto-un-eu` BigQuery projects.
 These projects are deployed in the US and EU multi-regions, respectively, and you may choose one or the other depending on the location of your data.

-To get started, let's run a simple example query to cluster a set of points using the [`ST_CLUSTERKMEANS`](/analytics-toolbox-bq/sql-reference/clustering/#st_clusterkmeans) function from the _clustering_ module.
+To get started, let's run a simple example query to cluster a set of points using the [`ST_CLUSTERKMEANS`](/analytics-toolbox-bq/sql-reference/clustering/#st_clusterkmeans) function from the _carto_ module.

 1. Click on the _Add source from_ button in Builder, that can be found at the bottom left of the screen.